Charter of the Nominating and Corporate Governance Committee of the Board of Directors of Seagate Technology PLC

 - Recommend to the Board criteria for the selection of new directors to serve on the Board.

-- Review and make recommendations regarding the composition and size of the Board.
+- Review and make recommendations regarding the composition, size and governance structure of the Board.

 - Identify individuals believed to be qualified as candidates to serve on the Board (consistent with criteria approved by the Board) and select, or recommend that the Board select, the candidates for all directorships to be filled by the Board or by the shareholders at any shareholder meeting.